-If you are out on bail, your family members and friends I want to know what happened, and you surely will be tempted to explain why you are not guilty.
+If you are out on bail, your family members and friends will want to know what happened, and you surely will be tempted to explain why you are not guilty.
 Resist that temptation.
-Do you have seemingly harmless statements to trusted friends and family members can be used against you in ways you do not expect.
-Just state that you were Attorney does not want you to talk about the specifics about your case with anyone.
+Even seemingly harmless statements to trusted friends and family members can be used against you in ways you do not expect.
+Just state that your Attorney does not want you to talk about the specifics about your case with anyone.
 This means that you must resist any social media posts about your case.

 It doesn’t matter how unfairly you’ve been treated or how well or poorly your case is going, just keep it to yourself.
 If you post anything about your case on social media, you may inform the prosecution of something about your case that they may not have previously known, or you may accidentally reveal a violation of your Bail or release conditions.

 A: Many people believe that they cannot be prosecuted unless the alleged victim or accuser chooses to “press charges“.
 This is not true!
 The prosecution makes the decision as to whether or not alleged criminal acts will be prosecuted.
 Similarly, alleged victims cannot “drop” the charges.
 Often times, the prosecutor will listen to the wishes of the alleged victims and their families, but the decision to abandon or move forward with a case lies with the government.
 Sometimes, prosecution offices have strict “no drop” policies especially regarding specific alleged crimes.